microsoft/omnichannel-chat-sdk/README.md

 // from this point, this acts like a persistent chat
 ```
 ### Chat Reconnect with Authenticated User

+> See https://docs.microsoft.com/en-us/dynamics365/customer-service/configure-reconnect-chat?tabs=customerserviceadmincenter#enable-reconnection-to-a-previous-chat-session on how to set up chat reconnect

 ```ts
 const chatSDKConfig = {